JoelHMikael/LYLLRuoka/README.md

 > Insert the values in the quotation marks, don't change the text before the `VALUES` keyword.

 # Automatic server code updates
 You can make the server update itself from github.
 The code that updates everything is in the FoodJS folder (top-level of repository) in the file `init.sh`.
-It should run at reboot and it should have the environment variable PATH_TO_LYLLRUOKA set pointing to the FoodJS folder.
+It should run at reboot and it should have the environment variable PATH_TO_LYLLRUOKA set pointing to the FoodJS folder **without** a trailing backslash.

 Add to **roots** crontab (run `sudo crontab -e`):
 ```